LeTourneau Technologies: Heavy machinery division

+Overland Trains

-For the Distant Early Warning Line (DEW line) project, Western Electric and Alaska Freightlines, with the help of TRADCOM (U.S. Army Transportation Research and Development Command), contracted to have a pair of off-road over-land trains, the TC-264 Sno-Buggy, designed specifically for Arctic conditions, to be built by LeTourneau Technologies.
+For the Distant Early Warning Line (DEW line) project, Western Electric and Alaska Freightlines, with the help of TRADCOM (U.S. Army Transportation Research and Development Command), contracted to have a pair of Overland trains, the TC-264 Sno-Buggy, designed specifically for Arctic conditions, to be built by LeTourneau Technologies.
 The TC-264 Sno-Buggy was the longest off-road vehicle ever built at the time, with its six cars (including the locomotive) measuring a total of 274 feet.
 Each car was driven by four 7.3 foot-tall wheels and tires.
 The 24-wheel-drive was powered by two 400 horsepower Cummins diesel engines connected to a hub motor.
 It had a payload capacity of 150 tons, and could traverse nearly any terrain.
 It had a very successful first season hauling freight to the DEW Line.

-LeTourneau sold most of his company to Westinghouse Air Brake Company in 1953, for US$ 31M.
-In 1970, just after the death of the founder, the company was sold to Marathon Manufacturing Company and was renamed Marathon LeTourneau Company.
+Drilling rigs

+R. G. LeTourneau visioned to build a mobile drilling platform which could overcome the huge cost and time of foundation and relocation a drilling rig in waters.
+After years of engineering and studies LeTourneau came up with a concept of a barge mobile platform supported by tripod type system which he proposed to Zapata Corporation, a Rochester based oil company headed by future president of America George H. W. Bush.
+In 1954 Zapata contracted LeTourneau to construct the first ever jack up drilling rig and the construction started by the end of the year on the shores of the Mississippi River next to their Vicksburg plant.